AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Links

   Boxes can be linked together and remain linked when they are moved.
-The are different types of links; see the description of the various browsers for more details.
+There are different types of links; see the description of the various browsers for more details.